gibus/SpreadRevolutionaryDate/README.md

 ### targets

 This option can be specified multiple times, with values as strings.
 It explicitly defines targets where the revolutionary date should be spread to.
-Any value set for this option should be a valid target: any of the three default targets (`twitter`, `mastodon`, `freenode`, or `liberachat`) or some new target if you have extended this application (see ["EXTENDING TO NEW TARGETS"](#extending-to-new-targets)).
-If this option is not defined, the revolutionary date is spread on all three default targets: `twitter`, `mastodon`, `freenode` and `liberachat`.
+Any value set for this option should be a valid target: any of the five default targets (`Bluesky`, `twitter`, `mastodon`, `freenode`, or `liberachat`) or some new target if you have extended this application (see ["EXTENDING TO NEW TARGETS"](#extending-to-new-targets)).
+If this option is not defined, the revolutionary date is spread on all five default targets: `Bluesky`, `twitter`, `mastodon`, `freenode` and `liberachat`.

 ### msgmaker